Celeriac and roast hazelnut soup with soda bread

 Brush the top of the dough with some more oil and sprinkle with a little sea salt.
 Transfer to the oven and cook for ten minutes.
 Then turn the oven down to 200C/400F/Gas 6 and cook for a further 8-12 minutes until cooked.
 When cooked, it should feel firm in the centre and be golden brown.

-Transfer the focaccia from the oven to a wire rack and cool for a couple of minutes, then cut it into squares to serve.
+Transfer the soda bread from the oven to a wire rack and cool for a couple of minutes, then cut it into squares to serve.

 Meanwhile for the soup, melt the butter in a heavy saucepan over a medium heat.
 When it foams, add the potatoes and onions and toss them in the butter until evenly coated.
 Season with salt and freshly ground pepper.

 Cover with a circle of baking paper (to keep in the steam) and the saucepan lid, and sweat over a gentle heat for about ten minutes, until the vegetables are soft but not coloured.

 Remove the paper lid.
 Add the celeriac and chicken stock, bring to the boil, reduce the heat and simmer for 8-10 minutes, until the celeriac is soft.

 Liquidise the soup using a hand blender, adding a little more stock, milk (or cream) to thin to the required consistency.
 Season to taste with salt and freshly ground black pepper.

-Serve the soup piping hot in a bowl with a scattering of chopped hazelnuts, and a little chopped parsley to garnish, accompanied by slices of focaccia.
+Serve the soup piping hot in a bowl with a scattering of chopped hazelnuts, and a little chopped parsley to garnish, accompanied by slices of soda bread.